aellwood/personal-site/src/pages/posts/recipeasy-update.md

   The final thing necessary was to add my Heroku Api Key to the secrets section of my API repository in GitHub. *Et voilà!* CI/CD deployment pipeline for Heroku.
 This was again *much* simpler than using Azure.

-### Database
+#### Database

 The final piece of the puzzle was the database.
 In Azure, I'd been using a NoSQL option: Azure Storage Tables in an Azure Storage Blob.
 Thankfully, Heroku supports the addition of a PostgreSQL database add-ons to apps.

 This required a significant rework to my source code as my existing implementation was quite heavily coupled to the aforementioned NoSQL Azure database.
-Thankfully, Entity Framework Core made this process relatively straightforward and I was actually able to remove a significant amount of code and complexity in making this change.
-Though there were some odd things necessary such as this parsing of the connection string provided by Heroku to make it usable by EF:
+Fortunately, Entity Framework Core made this process relatively straightforward and I was actually able to remove a significant amount of code and complexity in making this change.

+Though there were some odd things necessary, like this parsing of the connection string provided by Heroku to make it usable by EF:

 ```
 // Use connection string provided at runtime by Heroku.